-The Company recognizes a loss allowance for expected credit losses on financial assets at amortized cost (including trade receivables) and investments in debt instruments that are measured at FVTOCI.
+The Group recognizes a loss allowance for expected credit losses on financial assets at amortized cost (including trade receivables).

-The Company always recognizes lifetime expected credit losses (ECLs) for trade receivables.
-For all other financial instruments, the Company recognizes lifetime ECLs when there has been a significant increase in credit risk since initial recognition.
-If, on the other hand, the credit risk on a financial instrument has not increased significantly since initial recognition, the Company measures the loss allowance for that financial instrument at an amount equal to 12-month ECLs.
+The Group always recognizes lifetime expected credit losses (ECLs) for trade receivables.
+For all other financial instruments, the Group recognizes lifetime ECLs when there has been a significant increase in credit risk since initial recognition.
+If, on the other hand, the credit risk on a financial instrument has not increased significantly since initial recognition, the Group measures the loss allowance for that financial instrument at an amount equal to 12-month ECLs.